 Research and Planning

-Before you go into ANY abandoned building, do some research and planning.
+Before you go into ANY abandoned building, do some quick research and planning.

 You’ve found an abandoned building to explore using one of the methods I listed above, great.